heroku-reference-apps/github-self-hosted-runner-for-github-actions/README.md

 ## Limits and Considerations
 - As the runner image is not based on the [standard GitHub dockerfile](https://github.com/actions/runner/blob/main/images/Dockerfile) then some Actions might not work as expected
 - Currently, it's not possible to run GitHub Actions requiring docker/rootless-docker as they need higher privileges that are not allowed on Heroku dynos for security reasons
-- The runner cannot be executed on [Fir](https://devcenter.heroku.com/changelog-items/3071) yet, requiring an ARM based image

 ## Credits